htrajan/ht-drawsteel/Draw Steel Rules (original).md

 **Effect:** As a maneuver, you attach a lachomp tooth to a weapon, allowing that weapon to supernaturally flicker in and out of reality.
 Your next attack using this weapon can tear through multiple targets in a line (for an attack at range) or surrounding you (for an attack within reach).
 The attack also adds the following effects to the tier results of the power roll:

-- 11 or lower: You can affect one additional target with this attack.
+- **11 or lower:** You can affect one additional target with this attack.
-- 12–16: You can affect up to three additional targets with this attack.
+- **12-16:** You can affect up to three additional targets with this attack.
-- 17+: You can affect up to seven additional targets with this attack.
+- **17+:** You can affect up to seven additional targets with this attack.

 #### MIRROR TOKEN